Karl Lagerfeld: Designer's cat Choupette 'named in his will'

 Bubbles has been earning his keep, though.
 Some of his artwork has been sold to raise money for the sanctuary.

 Larry lives with the PM at Number 10, and is the Cabinet Office's chief mouser.
 He has his own Twitter account, which often passes comment on the issues of the day.

 2. Palmerston, the Foreign Office cat

-Not to be outdone, Palmerston also has his own Twitter account. where he makes it clear that it is he - and not Foreign Secretary Jeremy Hunt - who is really in charge of proceedings.
+Not to be outdone, Palmerston also has his own Twitter account, and there's even a parody Twitter account, where he makes it clear that it is he - and not Foreign Secretary Jeremy Hunt - who is really in charge of proceedings.

 3. Venus, the cat with two faces

 In 2012, Venus was briefly the most famous feline on the planet when a YouTube video of the unusual tortoiseshell was viewed more than a million times.
 A rare quirk of her genes means she has two distinctly different sides to her face.
 One half is solid black with a green eye and the other half has tabby stripes and a blue eye.

 Exotic short-hair Snoopybabe, or Snoop for short, hails from from Chengdu in China's Sichuan Province.
 The wide-eyed feline has amassed more the 300,000 Instagram followers.